 The HSV parent app is the main method of communication with parents, both as a group and individually.
 Class teachers and the Head of School also use email to communicate with individuals and groups of parents.
-Parents should be aware that teaching staff are not expected to reply to emails in the evenings or at the weekends.
+Parents should be aware that teaching staff are not expected to reply to emails during lesson times, in the evenings or at the weekends.